 Cruising Down The Nile

-Cruising down the Nile would come near the top of the to-do list.
-This trip can involve spending three days on a cruise boat, where you will be able to see ancient temples and traditional Egyptian villages.
-You will have the opportunity to be wowed by many of the major historical locations in the country, including the Valley of the Kings and Tutankhamun artefacts.
+You will have the opportunity to be wowed by many of the major historical locations in the country, including the Valley of the Kings at Luxor where you’ll find Tutankhamun’s tomb.
 Younger members of the family will particularly enjoy seeing a genuine mummy and learning about the mysterious world of hieroglyphics.
-Other highlights include experiencing Cairo’s famous bazaars and going on a camel trek near Aswan.
-While, if you fancy enjoying some snorkelling among coral reefs and tropical fish near the Red Sea, you can do so at Makadi Bay.

-The Egyptian Museum
+The Egyptian Museum (& New GEM)

-If there’s one museum to visit in Egypt then it’s this one in Cairo.
-Tutankhamun’s gold burial mask is arguably the most famous treasure from the ancient world, and it can be seen here.
+If there’s one museum to visit in Egypt then it’s the Egyptian Museum in Cairo.
+Tutankhamun’s gold burial mask is arguably the most famous treasure from the ancient world, and it can usually be seen here.
 The museum boasts that it has the biggest collection of pharaoh-related items in the world, and it would be hard to disagree.

 Dream Park, Cairo

 Deir el Medina is another place well worth visiting in this area it is a site where many of the workers who constructed the pyramids are buried.
 Here, paintings remain that were created by the village’s inhabitants depicting life in Ancient Egypt several millennia ago.